mikrro/mikrro.github.io/blog/_posts/2016/2016-04-24-xen-architecture.md

 ### Domain 0

-Domain 0, refered as a host domain, is priviledged domain, it may access the hardware directly and run Xen control tools to manage other domains.
+Domain 0, referred as a host domain, is a priviledged domain, it may access the hardware directly and run the Xen control tools to manage other domains.

 ### Unpriviledged domain